 This is a sweet nickname that suits any parrot, regardless of its gender.
 Try adding “Pie” on the end to extend the nickname.

 This word can have two meanings.
 It either makes a lovely nickname or indicates that tasty treats are coming.

-Though the “F” sound can be difficult for parrots to produce, some are able to get close to it.
+Though the “F” sound can be difficult for parrots to produce, some can get close to it.

 If “Friend” is a little bit too tricky, then “Buddy” is slightly easier to teach.

 “Matey” is an informal way to say “friend” and is comical to hear from a parrot’s mouth.